Moisture Disclosure Program - Registered Wood Sellers

 The upcoming mandatory Wood Seller Registration requirement and the voluntary Moisture Disclosure Program are designed to encourage communication between wood sellers and wood buyers about the moisture content of the wood being sold and to raise awareness about the importance of burning dry wood to increase efficiency and lower air pollution.
 Using the link above, wood sellers can register online for free and wood buyers can find participating wood sellers or recognized dry wood sellers in their area.

-The program was adopted into regulation in 2014 in 18 AAC 50.076(d) as a contingency measure to help bring the Fairbanks North Star Borough PM2.5 nonattainment area into attainment.
-DEC launched a voluntary program to ensure the program was effective and to ease the transition from voluntary to mandatory in the nonattainment area.
-The Environmental Protection Agency (EPA) reclassified the FNSB PM2.5 nonattainment area from moderate to serious effective June 9, 2017; Federal Register, Vol. 82, No. 89, 21711.
-As a result of EPA’s reclassification, and pursuant to 18 AAC 50.015(b)(3) and 18 AAC 50.076(d)(1)-(3), commercial wood seller registration with ADEC will become mandatory in 60 days on August 15, 2017 (link to public notice).
+The program was adopted into regulation in 2014 in 18 AAC 50.076(d) (PDF) as a contingency measure to help bring the Fairbanks North Star Borough PM2.5 Nonattainment Area into attainment.
+DEC launched a voluntary program to ensure the program was effective and to ease the transition from voluntary to mandatory in the Nonattainment Area.
+The Environmental Protection Agency (EPA) reclassified the FNSB PM2.5 Nonattainment Area from moderate to serious effective June 9, 2017; Federal Register, Vol. 82, No. 89, 21711 (PDF).
+As a result of EPA’s reclassification, and pursuant to 18 AAC 50.015(b)(3) and 18 AAC 50.076(d)(1)-(3), commercial wood seller registration with ADEC will become mandatory in 60 days on August 15, 2017 (link to public notice) (PDF).

 For Wood Sellers: